Compliance

 Across the EU — AMLD + AMLR

 The current 6th Anti-Money Laundering Directive (6AMLD) will be replaced in 2027 by the directly applicable Anti-Money-Laundering Regulation (AMLR).
 Together with the new AMLA (Anti-Money Laundering Authority) in Frankfurt, this creates an EU-wide supervisory system.
-As a result, PEP lists will be harmonized and the obligation for ongoing monitoring will become stricter.
+PEP lists will be harmonized as a result, and the obligation for ongoing monitoring will become stricter.

 Indicium PEP screening in practice